ineersa/mcp-mysql-server/README.md

 ## Notable changes from the original SDK classes/demo, TODOs

 1. I had to extend `\Symfony\AI\McpSdk\Capability\ToolChain` to inject logger inside tools.
 It's not the best solution, better would be to autowire it or set it up in `services.yaml`
-2. While testing in MCP inspector, I've noticed that `STDERR` logs wasn't parsed, since it's not JSON.
-I've added a simple JSON logger that writes to `STDERR` instead of usage of `ConsoleLogger`.
-This is not ideal solution, better way would be to set up `Monolog`.
-3. Writing to `STDERR` breaks some clients (for example, Jetbrains AI Assistant), need to investigate how to log using [Notifications](https://modelcontextprotocol.io/specification/2025-06-18/server/utilities/logging)
+2. Writing to `STDERR` breaks some clients (for example, Jetbrains AI Assistant), need to investigate how to log using [Notifications](https://modelcontextprotocol.io/specification/2025-06-18/server/utilities/logging)
-4. Jetbrains AI Assistant runs with protocol version `2024-11-05` so I had to replace `InitializeHandler` to accept a protocol version.
+3. Jetbrains AI Assistant runs with protocol version `2024-11-05` so I had to replace `InitializeHandler` to accept a protocol version.
 It's dirty, but it works.
-5. Add tests
+4. Add tests
-6. Add Docker and docker-compose support
+5. Add Docker and docker-compose support

 ## MCP Server functionality